grandeurdev/arduino-sdk/README.md

 ### Duplex Connectivity of the Device

+/* HIDE THIS UNDER THE SHADOWS.
+NO DUPLEX EXISTS FROM NOW ON. */

 Duplex is the communication protocol by which a device makes realtime connection to _Apollo server_. __Apollo Device__ takes care of the duplex connectivity of the device.
 All you do is provide your _project's API Key_ and your _device's Auth Token_ while `apollo.init()` or later through `apollo.duplex.init()`.
 As soon as the WiFi gets connected, __Apollo Device__ begins trying to connect to _Apollo server_ using the _API Key_ and the _Auth Token_.
 When it connects, only then can it request to the _Apollo server_ to fetch, update or subscribe to any data of the device.

 ### Payload

+/* REMOVE PAYLOAD */
 Serialized JSON packet from _Apollo server_ is parsed by __Apollo device__ into this special object.
 Payload is based on three parameters:

 * `numberOfKeys`